Tomatoes I, 2012

 Tomatoes II, 2011

 In order to consume locally grown tomatoes in countries such as the UK or Germany, the tomatoes need to be produced in heated greenhouses.
 Locally grown tomatoes allow shorter distribution ways.
-To produce in more sustainable ways and to keep the cost of energy low the green house above is heated by the waste heat from a near by nuclear power station.
+To produce in more sustainable ways and to keep the cost of energy low the green house above is heated by the waste heat from a near by power station.

 Strawberry crops are grown on table top raised beds.
 The table top system makes it easier to pick the fruits and eases the weed and pest control.
 A leaf and sap analysis determines the nutrient’s compound, which is fed with the irrigation water.
 To accelerate the growth of the plants, growers above add CO2 from a close by Shell refinery.